thekatcodes/B12Give-challenge/README.md

 1. Clone this repository onto your local device.
 2. Install dependencies using the `npm install` command.
-3. Start the web server using the `node server.js` command.
+3. In the server folder, start the web server using the `node server.js` command.
-4. Load index.html file
+4. Load index.html file located in the client folder

 ## Dependencies